zitadel/zitadel/docs/docs/legal/support-services.md

 CAOS will review the case information and determine the severity level (see below), working with the customer to assess the urgency of the request and use reasonable efforts to respond to support requests within the initial response time.

-CAOS will use reasonable efforts to resolve support request as defined below, but does not guarantee a workaround, resolution or resolution time
+CAOS will use reasonable efforts to resolve support request as defined below, but does not guarantee a workaround, resolution or resolution time.

 Severity Level | Description
 --- | ---